sentclose/sentc-docs/docs/guide/e2ee/sortable.md

 ## Encrypt a string

-Only the first 4 characters will be used to encrypt the string the rest will be ignored.
+Only the first four characters will be used to encrypt the string the rest will be ignored.

-Strings with umlauts or other non english character are not supported.
-Alternative you can use the english version like `ö` ot `oe`
+Strings with umlauts or other non-English characters are not supported.
+Alternatively you can use the english version like `ö` ot `oe`

-But you can write your own function that creates a number and encrypt the number.
+But you can write your own function that creates a number and encrypts the number.

 :::: tabs#p